Top 10 Things to Do in Sardinia

 - Visit one of the 8,000 Nuraghi

 Nuraghi are beehive-like stone dwellings from the bronze age, and can only be found on Sardinia.
-The exact use of these structures is unknown, but many believe that they were either used as religious temples or military strongholds.
+The exact use of these structures is unknown, but many believe that they were either used as religious temples, or military strongholds.
 The most well known Nuraghe is Nuraxi su Barumini, which has been declared as World Heritage Site by UNESCO.
 Barumini is located at approximately 60 kilometers North of the Sardinian capital Cagliari.

 Sardinia is believed to have the most beautiful beaches in the entire Mediterranean Sea.
 Beaches like Cala Gonone, Li Coggi beach, or the touristic Costa Smeralda consistently appear in the top of ‘The World’s Best Beaches’ lists of international magazines and travel websites.
 However, the most amazing beach is La Pelosa, near Stintino, at around 50 kilometers North of Alghero Airport.
-Usually, the small town of Stintino only has 1,200 inhabitants, but this number is a LOT higher during the summer when literally thousands of Sardinians and tourists visit these stunning beaches.
+Usually, the small town of Stintino only has 1,200 inhabitants, but this number is a LOT higher during the summer, when literally thousands of Sardinians and tourists visit these stunning beaches.

 - Take photos of Sardinian wildlife

 Just like many other islands, Sardinia has a very rich and unique wildlife.
 The isolation has pretty much given it the gift of diversity.
 None of the animals that live on or near Sardinia are poisonous or very dangerous, so you can explore the island without fear.
 Unique species of deer and foxes live in the woods and mountains, while many different types of birds, including the Chaffinch and Flamingo, visit the island every year in great numbers.
-Monk seals and turtles live in the Sardinian waters, and the Balaenoptera Physalus (or fin whale) can be spotted near the shores quite regularly.
+Monk seals and turtles live in the Sardinian waters, and the Balaenoptera Physalus (or fin whale) can been spotted near the shores quite regularly.

 - Feel completely relaxed at La Maddalena

 Parco Nazionale Arcipelago Di La Maddalena is a national park in the North of Sardinia.
 During clear days, you can see the coastline of the French island Corsica from the most Northern island of La Maddalena, Isola Razzoli.
-This archipelago, of which most islands can only be reached by boat, offers an unspoiled nature, stunning views, friendly people, and nearly anything else you need to feel completely away from this world.
+This archipelago, of which most islands can only be reached by boat, offers an unspoilt nature, stunning views, friendly people, and nearly anything else you need to feel completely away from this world.
 The Louis Vuitton Trophy, one of the most prestigious sailing races in the world, visits La Maddalena with a good reason!